Osiris-Team/A-Lang/README.md

 utils.b // Error: Cannot be accessed
 ```
 </details>

+⚠️ Note that a code block executes directly, but you can promote it to a function by naming it, which defers execution until you call it.

 ## Functions
 Functions are special code blocks that are held by the `code` variable.